MADE

 We see it through to completion

-From casting to final delivery — we stay in it.
+From casting to final delivery - we stay in it.
 Go South Films handles the production infrastructure, legal structure, and distribution strategy.
 You focus on the film.
-If we can't find a script worth producing, your entry fee is refunded minus the $9 processing fee.
+If we can't find a script worth producing, your entry fee is refunded.

 Simple rules.
 Real consequences.